leganux/msgonest-cli/README.md

 ## Notes

-- The rumor-cli covers approximately 95% of the necessary code for a microservices project.
+- The msgonest-cli covers approximately 95% of the necessary code for a microservices project.
 However, it is essential to manually validate that the code generation was executed successfully.

 - We are currently working on improving indentation handling.
 For now, users will need to manually adjust the code